Young House Love

 Detail of Frosted Glass In Bathroom Window With Plant And Floating Wood Shelf

-Lastly, since this isn’t a sleeping space, we didn’t need to worry about egress – i.e. when bedrooms need a viable escape route in case of emergency.
-Bathrooms are not required to meet egress, but we were sure to install our shelf in a way that allowed the window to open behind it.
+Lastly, since this isn’t a sleeping space, we didn’t need to worry about egress – i.e. a viable escape route in case of emergency.
+Bathrooms are not required to meet egress, but we were sure to install our shelf in a way that allows the window to open behind it.

 Floating Shelf In Bathroom With Window Open Behind It

-We also opted just to hold the shelf in with a few small finish nails (as you’ll read in a moment) so it can easily be knocked out of the way if there is a real emergency.
-These are all good things to think about before adding any shelf in front of a window that opens.
+We also opted to hold the shelf in place with a few small finish nails (as you’ll read in a moment) so it can easily be knocked out of the way if there is a real emergency.
+These are all good things to consider before adding a shelf to a window.

 This project was so quick that we didn’t stop to take a single progress picture, but I think you’ll find the process pretty self-evident from the after photos.
-It’s basically a piece of butcher block that rests upon two small pieces of cove molding!
+It’s simply a piece of butcher block resting on two small pieces of cove molding!

 Floating Wood Shelf In Simple White Bathroom With Plants

-The wood we used is this butcher block because we had a scrap piece left over from this built-in storage project.
-It’s pretty pricey if you were to purchase it JUST for this shelf, so there are certainly other options – even a basic 2×4″ could work!
+We used this butcher block because we had a scrap piece left over from this built-in storage project.
+It’d be pricey to purchase it JUST for this shelf, so a basic 2×4″ could work instead!
 But, depending on the interior span of your window (ours is 28″), you’ll probably want something sturdier than a standard 1″ thick board.
-Something that thin could sag over time without support in the middle, especially if you plan to put heavy-ish items on it.
+That could sag over time, especially if you plan to put heavy-ish items on it.

 Detail Of Pothos Plant On Butcher Block Floating Wood Shelf In Bathroom

-Since we knew the butcher block was very sturdy, we simply had to find a way to prop it up in place.
-We didn’t want big obnoxious brackets, so we decided to try this low-profile cove molding instead, which blends in nicely with the window trim, almost giving us the effect of a floating wood shelf.
+Since the butcher block is very sturdy, we just found a way to prop it up in place.
+We didn’t want big brackets, so we decided to try this low-profile cove molding instead.
+It blends nicely with the window trim, almost giving us the effect of a floating wood shelf.

 Right Side Of Bathroom Shelf In Window Made With Butcher Block

-So with that plan in mind, the steps themselves were simple:
+So with those material considerations in mind, the steps themselves were simple:

 1. Cut your wood shelf to size using a saw (ours measured 4″ deep & 28″ wide) or have it pre-cut